blaybrigidi/Handbook_Assistant/README.md

    ```
    The app will be available at `http://localhost:3000`

+   # For the .env variables, feel free to reach me at brigidiablay@gmail.com

 ## 🎨 Design Features

 - **Gradient Themes**: Beautiful orange-to-red gradients matching Ashesi branding